 Duane Nash, M.D. has served as a member of our Board of Directors since 2013.
-Dr. Nash has been Executive Vice President since 2013 and Chief Business Officer since 2012 of Vital Therapies, Inc., a biopharmaceutical company.
+Dr. Nash has been President of Vital Therapies, Inc., or Vital Therapies, a biopharmaceutical company, since March 2016.
+Dr. Nash previously served as Executive Vice President since 2013 and Chief Business Officer since 2012.
 In 2012 and 2013, he also served as Medical Director.
 Dr. Nash joined Vital Therapies from Wedbush PacGrow Life Sciences, an investment bank, where he was employed from March 2009 to March 2012 serving most recently as Senior Vice President in Equity Research.
 Before that he was a research analyst at Pacific Growth Equities, an investment bank, from April 2008 through March 2009, which was subsequently acquired by Wedbush Securities, Inc. Dr. Nash also practiced as an attorney from November 2002 to February 2008, most recently at the law firm of Davis Polk, where he focused on intellectual property litigation and corporate matters.
 Dr. Nash currently serves on the Board of Directors of Aerpio Therapeutics, Inc. Dr. Nash earned a B.A. in biology from Williams College, an M.D. from Dartmouth Medical School, a J.D. from the University of California, Berkeley, and an M.B.A. from the University of Oxford.
 Dr. Nash completed his internship in general surgery at the University of California at San Francisco.
 We believe that Dr. Nash is qualified to serve on our Board of Directors due to his management experience in the biotechnology sector and his investment banking background.

 Michael D. Clayman, M.D. has served as a member of our Board of Directors since 2014.
-Dr. Clayman is a co-founder of Flexion Therapeutics, Inc., a specialty pharmaceutical company, and has served as President and Chief Executive Officer since the company's inception in 2007.
+Dr. Clayman is a co-founder and director of Flexion Therapeutics, Inc., a specialty pharmaceutical company, and has served as President and Chief Executive Officer since the company's inception in 2007.
 Previously, Dr. Clayman served in senior management positions at Eli Lilly and Company, or Lilly, most recently as Vice President, Lilly Research Laboratories, and General Manager of Chorus, Lilly's early-phase development accelerator.
 Prior to Lilly, Dr. Clayman was an Assistant Professor in the School of Medicine at the University of Pennsylvania, where his research centered on the immunopathogenesis of renal disease.
 Additionally, Dr. Clayman is the recipient of the Physician Scientist Award from the National Institutes of Health.
+Since December 2015, Dr. Clayman has been serving as a director of Anokion SA., a private biopharmaceutical company.
 Dr. Clayman earned a B.A. from Yale University and an M.D. from the University of California, San Diego School of Medicine.
 Following an internship and residency in internal medicine at the University of California, San Francisco Moffitt Hospitals, Dr. Clayman completed clinical and research fellowships in nephrology at the University of Pennsylvania.
 We believe that Dr. Clayman is qualified to serve on our Board of Directors due to his clinical and research experience, along with his more than 20 years of experience in pharmaceutical development.